ARTenshi/artenshi.github.io/research.md

 ### Conference

+- Generating Reactive Robots’ Behaviors Using Genetic Algorithms (2020).
+The International Conference on Agents and Artificial Intelligence

 - Multimodal human intention-driven robot motion control in collaborative tasks (2020).
 The 38-th Annual Conference of the Robotics Society of Japan

 - Feature detection using Hidden Markov Models for 3D-visual recognition (2019).
 The 19th IEEE International Conference on Autonomous Robot Systems and Competitions